 Establish an emergency fund

 No matter what stage of life you’re in, it’s crucial to have a stash of money set aside for the surprises life throws your way.
 It’s okay to start small, but eventually, you’ll want to give yourself a financial cushion of at least six months.
 It will help tide you over if you face a job loss, unexpected medical bills, or run into other financial emergencies.
-Debt or no debt, an emergency fund is vital to your overall financial health
+Debt or no debt, an emergency fund is vital to your overall financial health, and one of the most crucial money tips recent grads can heed.

 Start saving for retirement

 Want one less thing to remember?
 Set up automatic transfers from your checking account to your Roth IRA and emergency savings accounts.
-Soon, you won’t even miss the extra cash, and your money will be there for you when you need it
+There are plenty of apps out there to help with these efforts, including ones that round up purchases to the nearest dollar, with the extra change going to savings or investment accounts.
+Soon, you won’t even miss the extra cash, and your money will be there for you when you need it.